 Another problem with a knowledge based curriculum is that human beings keep adding knowledge that could become part of any decent canon.
 Writers keep writing, painters keep painting and composers keep composing.
 At least with science new discoveries sometimes, obviously, wipe out older ideas; science tends towards a contemporary feel.
 (History of science would offer other challenges.)
 And though discoveries of the past still merit inclusion – think the works of Darwin and Newton as examples, it tends to be the latest iterations that matter.
 Though history can be revised, it still requires an understanding of the past – whose history?
 Kings and Queens or the common man?
 Or woman?
 In literature books can drop out of the canon but with all these things the perennial question must be ‘what have we lost?’

-Along with a desire to create workers for an ever-evolving jobs market and the idea that not all pupils can muster an interest in the intricacies of Algebra, Newton and Beethoven some people think that this sort of curriculum belongs in the dustbin of history.
-Yet for a teacher wedded to a knowledge based approach this is an anathema – this important knowledge is for all, because it is about ensuring all have a stake in their society.
-People who argue for this approach are passionate advocates for the rights of the child to know, to understand and to be able to make a difference to themselves and their society.
+Along with a desire to create workers for an ever-evolving jobs market and the idea that not all pupils can muster an interest in the intricacies of Algebra, Newton and Beethoven some people think that a knowledge based curriculum belongs in the dustbin of history.
+For a teacher wedded to a knowledge based approach this is an anathema – this important knowledge is for all, because it is about ensuring all have a stake in their society.
+People who argue for this approach are passionate advocates for the rights of the child to know, to understand and to be able to make a difference to themselves, their families and their society.